-Impairment of trade and other receivables
+Impairment of trade and notes receivables

 The requirement for impairment of trade receivables is made through monitoring the debts aging and reviewing customer's credit position and their ability to make payment as they fall due.
 An impairment is recorded against receivables for the irrecoverable amount estimated by management.
-At the year end, the provision for impairment of trade receivables was EGP 19.154k (31 December 2015: EGP 17,030k).
+At the year end, the provision for impairment of trade receivables was EGP 19,154 (31 December 2015: EGP 17,030k).

-4. SEGMENT INFORMATION
+4. Segment information